Language section number:

 Level 301 continues after level 202.
 In this level, student learn to speak fluently and advance her writing skills.
 In 302 level, students are expected to speak fluently and write essays on various topics.
 Student learns different aspects of Hindi/Urdu writing styles and would be able to identify the region or culture behind the style of the writing script through extensive reading and writing practices.

 Workshops 397 & 497 (Fourth Year)

 For those who have advanced spoken language proficiency through 302 level education and want to polish their writing skill, advanced language study workshop class, CRL397 is a perfect class to start with.
 These classes are offered as a small group setting and have more flexible schedule.
 Students also explore Hindi/Urdu language, culture, and social issues.
 The topics for the workshop are related to their own interests with an approval by the Tutor, Examiner or the CLP office.

-Exceptional Enrollment Policy
+Proficiency Enrollment Policy

-A fresh student can enroll in one of the continuing levels and waive the condition of previous level completion if she is fluent in Hindi/Urdu.
+A new student can enroll in one of the continuing levels and waive the condition of previous level completion if she is fluent in Hindi/Urdu.
 Based on the evaluation of student’s fluency, the Tutor/Examiner/CLP office may make recommendations and promote such student in advance level.

 The Constitution of India Part XVI Special Provisions Relating to Certain Classes under Article 343 – Languages of the Union, specifies Hindi as the official language of the Union.

 The Constitution of India Part XVI under Article 345, delegates power to the States to recognize their own official languages for the official communications within their territories; The Eighth Schedule to the Constitution recognizes 22 languages including Hindi.

 The Constitution of Pakistan, 1973 under Article 251 specifies Urdu as its ‘National Language’ along with English as the ‘official language’.